dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Expectation deserves to override reality"

++ Don’t be beholden by your own delusions

++ Dreams, doubts and delusions are all ingredients

++ “Don’t counter your instincts with your intelligence”

++ Anxiety is just conspiracy theories about yourself.

++ Never fight with people who’s main goal in fight is to keep fighting

++ "No one understands the risk, until they have taken too much.
+Then they really understand it"

 + “Hope is a waking dream.” ― Aristotle

 + Dont live for your obituary.

++ The antidote to fear is not courage but acceptance

 + “In a time of destruction, create something.” ― Maxine Hong Kingston